Lee Correctional Prison Riot: The riot

+Investigators found that the riot was caused by gang activity, shortage of staff, overcrowding, and poor living conditions.

 The riot began after prisoner Michael Milledge was fatally stabbed during a prison cell robbery in the F-3 housing unit near the unit's common area called "the Rock."
 The assailant, Damonte Rivera, was a member of the Disciples.
 Rivera was confronted by a member of the Bloods and was fatally stabbed in the neck.
 This event led to armed prisoners rushing to the Rock while other prisoners fled to their cells.
 Violence spread from the F-3 Unit and to other prison wings.
 Some prisoners affiliated with the Gangster Disciples and the Crips sought Raymond Scott, a high-ranking Blood staying in the F-5 unit.
 Scott and inmate Joshua Jenkins were murdered as they attempted to flee from knife-wielding inmates near the prison's gate.
 After the killing of Scott, violence spread to the F-1 housing unit, the closest unit to the prison's administrative building.
 Members of the Crips living in F-1 were targeted in retribution for the murder of Scott.

 This disturbance was the most violent riot in the United States within nearly the last 25 years.
 In its aftermath, prison officials sent 48 prisoners to a private prison in Mississippi.
 On December 3, 2020, indictments were announced by South Carolina Attorney General Alan Wilson and South Carolina Department of Corrections Director Bryan Stirling containing charges of conspiracy, murder, assault and battery by mob, and prisoners carrying a weapon, according to the indictments.